hernando0811/Anime/README.md

 to interact with this project  you can go to your favorite browser and type in the following localhost:3000/animeshows         here you will be able to see all the the shows that we have preloaded into the database

+  this is a complete backend application that you can add into your project or create a front end for!!!